 The Golden Mount Temple

-The entrance fee is 50 THB (about 1.25 GBP), we loved it as it was so quiet and has a great view of the city.
+The entrance fee is 50 THB (1.50 USD/1.25 GBP), particularly worth the money – we loved it as it was so quiet and has a great view of the city.

 Location: 344 Thanon Chakkraphatdi Phong, Khwaeng Ban Bat, Khet Pom Prap Sattru Phai, Krung Thep Maha Nakhon 10100